matmenzl/wdi-project-3/README.md

 ### Technologies

-'Meet Your Street' is built with Ruby on Rails with some help from:
+'7 Days of Sun' is built with Ruby on Rails with some help from:

 + JavaScript
 + jQuery